 • viral infections;

-• hereditary reasons;
+• hereditary causes;

 • harmful production conditions.

-The earliest signs of lung cancer
+The very first signs of lung cancer

-Signs and symptoms of early lung cancer:
+Signs and symptoms of early stage lung cancer:

 • muscle weakness and increased swelling;